Our top 7 Solar tips for your new home

-Spending a bit more on a quality panel can be a good long-term financial investment.
+Spending more on a quality panel can be a good long-term financial investment.
 Our solar calculator can help you estimate how much a solar system can help you save in the long term.

-In general, the closer your solar inverter is to the switchboard, the better.
+The closer your solar inverter is to the switchboard, the better.

 The so-called temperature coefficient

 Well, the amount of power lost above 25ºC is directly related to the temperature coefficient of the module.
-The higher the temperature of the panel rises above 25ºC, the less that solar panel will produce.
+The higher the temperature of the panel above 25ºC, the less that solar panel will produce.
 This is important in all regions, not just in hot climates.

 Always the same solar panel

 You must always connect plates with the same characteristics, do not mix them.

 Check that your roof is in good condition to support the weight of the plates.